-Homework (10%) Classwork (20%) Quiz (30%) Test (40%) Work that is sent home as review or practice work over a standard or skill that has been taught in class.
-Short assignments to determine a student's progress toward mastery.
-Lesson quizzes, Benchmark Mini-Assessments, Teacher-created quizzes.
-Unit Assessments, Standards-based assessments used to determine mastery of standards on the Curriculum Map.
+Practice work (30%) Quizzes/Projects (30%) Test (40%) Short assignments to determine a student's progress toward mastery of the B.E.S.T standards.
+Work that is sent home as review or practice work over a standard or skill that has been taught in class.
+Lesson quizzes, quizzes identified on the Curriculum Maps, teacher - created quizzes or projects Unit Assessments, Standards-based assessments used to determine mastery of standards on the Curriculum Map.